Ruben-Curtin/drupalStudentCRM/modules/student_crm/crm_case/README.txt

 Installation
 -------------
-Once you activate the module it sets up an entity administration interface under Admnistration > Structure > Model Types
+Once you activate the module it sets up an entity administration interface under Admnistration > Structure > CRMCase Types

 You can add crm_case entities via

-Administration > Content > Models
+Administration > Content > CRMCases

-Keep in mind that you need to create some Model Types before you can add entities.
+Keep in mind that you need to create some CRMCase Types before you can add entities.

 Using the code in your projects